 HEIM 210.
 Introduction to Healthcare.
 1 Hour.

 This course is an introductory overview of the healthcare system in the United States.
 The content includes information on the organizational structure of healthcare, the healthcare team, reimbursement, the importance of data quality, legal aspects of healthcare including privacy and security, and the electronic health record.
-This course is taught in a HYBRID format and requires access to a computer.
+This course is taught in an ONLINE format and requires access to a computer.
 Open to all students.
 LEC.

 HEIM 230.
 Medical Terminology.
 3 Hours.